Yuenmin/Attack-on-Titan/README.md

 --add-modules javafx.controls,javafx.fxml,javafx.swing

 to VM option before running the program.
-There are some problems that I cannot solve for now.

 Latest update :
 Simple main menu that stores player's name and accessible to the map